sakibana/sakibana/README.md

 Always open for a new position, Hybrid or remote, as PM or PMO ハイブリッドでかリモートで、PMまたはPMOとしての案件を探しております。
 I'm convinced that I'll be the best candidate for the PM/PMO role.
 Based on my previous experience, I am capable of working under pressure.
 I am constantly looking for new ideas and methods to differentiate my work from that of others.
-As an engineer, I have no problem handling any form of Hardware or Software after self-training.
+As an engineer, I have no problem handling any form of hardware or software after self-training.
 I am also an inventor, a quick learner, and a hard worker.
 Always seek new ways to help the organization thrive while making my job more interesting.
 I've handled projects in a variety of industries, including information technology, automotive, semiconductor, and medical.
 In addition, in order to enhance and preserve my current skills.
 I regularly participate in online training and tutorials.